betterscientificsoftware/bssw.io/Articles/Blog/2024-05-generating-SBOMs.md

   * Further, optional dependencies may be treated differently in different SBOM tools.

 * It is unclear how to capture build dependencies in SBOMs for cython and other compiled software extensions.
-  * Compiled dependencies are used in widely used Python libraries (e.g., numpy).
+  * Compiled dependencies are employed in widely used Python libraries (e.g., numpy).
   * However, the SBOM tools I surveyed for Python focused on documenting software dependencies but not software builds.

 * The SBOM tool ecosystem is much less mature for C++, Fortran, and other compiled languages used for scientific computing.

 * C++ and Fortran developers should explore the use of package managers.
   * These naturally manage the relevant SBOM data, so package managers will likely play a key role in supporting software security practices.
-  * However, only a couple of package managers currently automate the generation of SBOMs: vcpkg, conan and spack.
+  * However, only a couple of package managers currently automate the generation of SBOMs: vcpkg, conan and Spack.
   * Of these, vcpkg currently has the strongest support for SBOMs (e.g., see [this Microsoft blog article](https://devblogs.microsoft.com/engineering-at-microsoft/generating-software-bills-of-materials-sboms-with-spdx-at-microsoft/)).

 * Alternatively, C++ and Fortran developers can automate the generation of SBOMs within their build systems.